kneath/kss/README.md

 ## Spec

-If you would like to learn more about the methodology and ideas behind Knyle Style Sheets, you should read SPEC.md.
+To learn the methodology and ideas behind Knyle Style Sheets, you should read [SPEC.md](https://github.com/kneath/kss/blob/master/SPEC.md).
 It contains the documenting syntax and styleguide guidelines.

 ## Ruby Library

 This repository includes a ruby library suitable for parsing SASS, SCSS, and CSS documented with KSS guidelines.
 To use the library, include it in your project as a gem from <https://rubygems.org/gems/kss>.
 Then, create a parser and explore your KSS.

-Example with documentation from SPEC.md:

 ```ruby
 styleguide = Kss::Parser.new("#{RACK_ROOT}public/stylesheets")